Table of Contents

 You also need to buy:

-Types of Cartridges
+Types of cartridges

 The main problem is that even when buying cartridges from the same seller, you can get completely different boards.
-For example, boards 2 and 3 (in the photo below) were bought at the same time from the same product page from the same seller.
+For example, boards 2 and 3 (in the photo below) were bought at the same time on the same product page from the same seller.

 Board 1